 When choosing your equipment, be aware that features such as false alarms rate and detection zone size can vary.
 Simpler systems cannot discriminate between VRUs and street furniture, but newer designs have this capability.
-Table 5 summarises minimum and recommended specification for close proximity sensors.
+The table below summarises minimum and recommended specification for close proximity sensors.

 Section 7 provides further guidance on equipment specification and installation.